Pearson BTEC Level 5 HND Diploma in Hospitality Management

 *Those without IELTS 5.5 are required to attend an English Course at a fee.

-Candidates who successfully complete all 16 units of this programme will be given the internationally recognised Edexcel BTEC Level 5 HND Diploma in Hospitality Management in Singapore, awarded by Edexcel International (UK).
+Candidates who successfully complete all 16 units of this programme will be given the internationally recognised Pearson BTEC Level 5 HND Diploma in Hospitality Management in Singapore, awarded by Pearson International (UK).

-This Edexcel BTEC Level 5 HND Diploma in Hospitality Management Award takes approximately 960 hours excluding the development and implementation of coursework.
+This Pearson BTEC Level 5 HND Diploma in Hospitality Management Award takes approximately 960 hours excluding the development and implementation of coursework.

 - 3 - 4 units per semester